r0w4n/twitter-words/README.md

 console.info('decoded => ', encoded.twitterDecode(dictionary));

 ```
-Yeilds:
+Yields:

 encoded => 怔蓼ᡃ⯳

 decoded => how now brown cow

 ##Limiations
-* unable to use punctuation
+* unable to use punctuation and digits.
+Only words.
 * limited to 2^16 dictionary
+*